 The District is exposed to various risks of loss related to torts, theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The District is a member of the Association of California Water Agencies/Joint Powers Insurance Authority (ACWA/JPIA), an intergovernmental risk sharing joint powers authority created to provide self-insurance programs for California water agencies.
 The purpose of the ACWA/JPIA is to arrange and administer programs of self-insured losses and to purchase excess insurance coverage.

-At June 30, 2015, the District participated in the liability and property programs of the ACWA/JPIA as follows:
+At June 30, 2016, the District participated in the liability, property and worker' compensation programs of the ACWA/JPIA as follows:

-• General and auto liability, public officials and employees' errors and omissions: Total risk financing self-insurance limits of \$1,000,000, combined single limit at \$1,000,000 per occurrence.
-The JPIA purchases additional excess coverage layers: \$60 million per occurrence for general, auto and public officials liability, which increases the limits on the insurance coverage noted above.
+• General and auto liability, public officials and employees' errors and omissions: Total risk financing self-insurance limits of \$2,000,000, combined single limit at \$2,000,000 per occurrence.
+The JPIA purchases additional excess coverage layers up to \$60 million per occurrence total for general, auto and public officials liability, which increases the limits on the insurance coverage noted above.